backdrop-contrib/slick/README.txt

 TROUBLESHOOTING:
 --------------------------------------------------------------------------------
-When upgrading from Slick v1.3.6 to later version, try to resave options at:
-- admin/config/media/slick
-- admin/structure/types/manage/CONTENT_TYPE/display
-- admin/structure/views/view/VIEW
-only if trouble to see the new options, or when options don't apply properly.
+- When upgrading from Slick v1.3.6 to later version, try to resave options at: o admin/config/media/slick o admin/structure/types/manage/CONTENT_TYPE/display o admin/structure/views/view/VIEW only if trouble to see the new options, or when options don't apply properly.
   This is most likely true when the library adds/changes options, or the module does something new.

-Always clear the cache, and re-generate JS (if aggregation is on) when updating the module to ensure things are picked up:
+- Always clear the cache, and re-generate JS (if aggregation is on) when updating the module to ensure things are picked up: o admin/config/development/performance
-- admin/config/development/performance

 More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.